palufra90/crud-table/README.md

 - openapi-generator-cli version 4.3.1

 [Openapi generator](https://openapi-generator.tech/docs/generators/typescript-angular) it's a valid tool to define in an independent service that configures and uses the HttpClient to perform api calls, leaving less space to errors.

+The api is used just for retrieving the data.
+In case of an api that permits update creation and delete, the api definition can be updated with the new endpoints, and the instruction to generate the module rerun.
+See details in [data access module README.md](libs/data-access-fruits/src/lib/README.md)

 ## Quick Start & Documentation